Precooled jet engine: History

 Robert P. Carmichael in 1955 devised several engine cycles that used liquid hydrogen to precool the inlet air to the engine before using it as fuel.

 Interest in precooled engines saw an emergence in the UK in 1982, when Alan Bond created a precooled air breathing rocket engine design he called SATAN.
 The idea was developed as part of the HOTOL SSTO spaceplane project, and became the Rolls-Royce RB545.
 In 1989, after the HOTOL project was discontinued, some of the RB545 engineers created a company, Reaction Engines Ltd, to develop the idea into the SABRE engine, and the associated Skylon spaceplane.

-In 1987, N Tanatsugu published "Analytical Study of Space Plane Powered by Air-Turbo Ramjet with Intake Air Cooler." part of Japan's ISAS (now JAXA) study into an Air-Turbo Ramjet (ATR, later ATREX after the addition of an expander cycle) intended to power the first stage of a TSTO spaceplane.
+In 1987, N Tanatsugu published "Analytical Study of Space Plane Powered by Air-Turbo Ramjet with Intake Air Cooler." part of Japan's ISAS (now JAXA) study into an air-turbo ramjet (ATR, later ATREX after the addition of an expander cycle) intended to power the first stage of a TSTO spaceplane.
 ATREX was superseded by the Preecooled Turbojet (PCTJ) and Hypersonic Turbojet studies.
 A liquid nitrogen precooled hydrogen burning test engine was flown at Mach 2 at Taiki Aerospace Research Field in September 2010.

 Design

 For higher flight speeds, precooling may feature a cryogenic fuel-cooled heat exchanger before the air enters the compressor.
 After gaining heat and vapourising in the heat exchanger, the fuel (e.g. H_{2}) burns in the combustor.
 Precooling using a heat exchanger has not been used in flight, but is predicted to have significantly high thrust and efficiency at speeds up to Mach 5.5.
 Precooled jet engine cycles were analyzed by Robert P. Carmichael in 1955.
-Pre-cooled engines avoid the need for an air condenser because, unlike liquid air cycle engines (LACE), pre-cooled engines cool the air without liquefying it.
+Precooled engines avoid the need for an air condenser because, unlike liquid air cycle engines (LACE), precooled engines cool the air without liquefying it.

 For lower flight speeds precooling can be done with mass injection, known as WIPCC (water injection precompressor cooling) This method has been used for short duration (due to limited coolant capacity) increases to an aircraft's normal maximum speed.
 "Operation Skyburner", which gained a world speed record with a McDonnell Douglas F-4 Phantom II, and the Mikoyan Ye-266 (Mig 25) both used a water/alcohol spray to cool the air ahead of the compressor.

 Precooling (as well as combustion chamber water injection) is used at the lowest flight speeds, i.e. during take off, to increase thrust at high ambient temperatures.